|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's a stretch to say that the sole reason for roasting a turkey is so that you can make soup from the carcass later.
-But if you've ever been disappointed by how your turkey turned out (maybe the white meat was a bit dry and overcooked), the carcass is the turkey's way of making it up to you.
+But if you've ever been disappointed by how your turkey turned out (maybe the white meat was a bit dry and overcooked), the carcass is your second shot at a great meal.

 As a matter of fact, it happens to be the very best thing you can do with a turkey carcass.
 You'll probably have to cut it up first, which you can do using a good set of kitchen shears.
 And you can wrap up the parts you don't use and freeze them.